The Effects of ECAP and Recovery Treatment on the Microstructure and the Mechanical, Tribological, and Corrosion Properties of 316L Steel

 Abstract

-316L steel is widely used in various industries and is also one of the metallic materials for biomedical applications because of its excellent mechanical properties, corrosion resistance, and biocompatibility.
-This article reports a comprehensive study on the effects of equal channel angular pressing (ECAP) and subsequent recovery treatment on the microstructure, mechanical, tribiological, and corrosion properties of 316L.
-The process includes initial annealing at 1050℃ for 2 hours to get homogenous microstructure, ECAP at room temperature with 120° inner angle, and subsequent recovery treatment at 340℃ for 1 hour.
-Microstructure was investigated with an optical microscope and transmission electron microscope.
+316L steel is widely used in various industries and is also one of the metallic materials used for biomedical applications because of its excellent mechanical properties, corrosion resistance, and biocompatibility.
+This article reports a comprehensive study on the effects of equal channel angular pressing (ECAP) and subsequent recovery treatment on the microstructure and the mechanical, tribological, and corrosion properties of 316L.
+The process includes an initial annealing at 1050 °C for 2 h to obtain a homogenous microstructure, ECAP at room temperature with a 120° inner angle, and subsequent recovery treatment at 340 °C for 1 h.
+The microstructure was investigated with an optical microscope and a transmission electron microscope.
 The mechanical properties were evaluated with hardness and compression tests.
-Corrosion behavior was analyzed with polarization dynamic tests.
+The corrosion behavior was analyzed with dynamic polarization tests.
 The wear test was performed using a scratching tester, and the volume loss was measured with a profilometer.
-Results of the study show that the ECAP-recovery sample exhibits improved properties than the annealed sample and ECAP sample.
-The corrosion tests show that the ECAP sample has a corrosion resistance higher than that of the annealed but lower than that of the ECAP-recovery sample.
-ECAP-recovery sample shows the highest wear resistance and corrosive wear resistance among the three samples
+The results of the study demonstrate that the ECAP–recovery sample exhibits improved properties compared to both the annealed sample and the ECAP sample.
+The corrosion tests show that the ECAP sample has a corrosion resistance higher than that of the annealed sample but lower than that of the ECAP–recovery sample.
+The ECAP–recovery sample shows the highest wear resistance and corrosive wear resistance among the three samples.

 Article activity feed